adrianbaertschi/git-history-visualizer/README.md

 from [here](https://github.com/microsoft/TypeScript-Vue-Starter).
 Learned
 about [Single File Components](https://v3.vuejs.org/guide/single-file-component.html#single-file-components) in Vue.js.
 Adding replay logic from main.ts into Vue component.
 Adding another component to show the changes as text.

+#### 28.10.2021

+Adding input field to enter the url of the git repo.
+Got some errors when cloning the second repo, so will do a clean on the LightningFs object before the run.
+Learned about `v-modal` of Vue.js.
+Still got lint errors because `vue/no-mutating-props`, not sure how to fix.
+Added some logic and default values to make multiple runs possible.

 ### Links

 - https://gource.io/